Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-91-the-rising-flood.md

 Focus.

 As much as he was enjoying himself, because who didn’t like tea?
 Or meathead-friendly snacks?
 He did whisper in Daar’s ear at one point.
-“I thought we were here for business?”
+"I thought we were here for business?"

-“This is how they do business,” Daar replied, with a duck-shrug and wag of his tail.
-“Y’know the story.
+"This is how they do business," Daar replied, with a duck-shrug and wag of his tail.
+"Y’know the story.
 Gilgachad over there an’ Y!’kiidaa started out fightin’ all day ‘ta become friends, an’ I guess they’ve kept th’ tradition alive ever since.
-Pretty sure you’ve scored a couple’a mating contracts too,” he added with a chitter.
-“Always did look purdy nekkid!”
+Pretty sure you’ve scored a couple’a mating contracts too," he added with a chitter.
+"Always did look purdy nekkid!"

 Adam chuffed, a bit embarrassed.
-“They *do* know I’m taken…?”
+"They *do* know I’m taken…?"

-“Culture, Cousin.
-An’ I ‘member our talk some months ago, so…”
+"Culture, Cousin.
+An’ I ‘member our talk some months ago, so…"

-“Daar.”
+"Daar."

 Daar rumbled out a chitter again.
-“Okay!
+"Okay!
 Fine!
 Suit ‘yerself…but ‘yer right.
 Reckon we’re about ready ‘ta get back ‘ta that table again.
-That’s part’a the test too, I reckon.”
+That’s part’a the test too, I reckon."

 Quite how the agreement that they *were* getting back to business passed around, Adam didn’t know.
 But by some kinda magic, suddenly there was another of those privacy fields up, and it was like they’d never left that meeting room in the first place, except for the change of clothes.

 Gilgamesh took his position at the table and gave them a warm nod.
-“So.
+"So.
 Thank you for indulging our hospitality.
-But I know you are eager to learn the details of our discovery.”
+But I know you are eager to learn the details of our discovery."

-“Especially if it can do what y’said it can,” Daar agreed.
+"Especially if it can do what y’said it can," Daar agreed.
 The mood was immediately more serious.

-“Oh, we think it can,” Keeda had a very literally wolfish grin.
-“After all…what’s the most *complete* way ‘ta defeat ‘yer enemy?”
+"Oh, we think it can," Keeda had a very literally wolfish grin.
+"After all…what’s the most *complete* way ‘ta defeat ‘yer enemy?"

 Adam didn’t get the chance to meditate on that question.
 Instead, Leifini stepped up on her stool and pushed something forward toward the middle of the table.
 Holoemitters hidden in either the table or the ceiling whirled into high-rez, perfectly opaque life, showing a bunch of stuff that Adam didn’t understand at first.